-Location CLR Departure Brief Justification Secretary of the Interior's Standards Discussion exclosure.
-MOJN has expressed interest in incorporating it into their long-term monitoring of the spring.
-Scientific Monitoring NA Install monitoring station, wells, flume All three types of monitoring would inform on the springflow patterns and microclimate of the cultural landscape as well as monitoring for wildlife at the cultural landscape.
+Location CLR Departure Brief Justification Secretary of the Interior's Standards Discussion Scientific Monitoring NA Install monitoring station, wells, flume All three types of monitoring would inform on the springflow patterns and microclimate of the cultural landscape as well as monitoring for wildlife at the cultural landscape.
 Data would also be used to detect potential threats to historic structures.
 The character-defining features would not be noticeably changed by the addition of wells and monitoring station because they would not be in close proximity to any feature except the functioning ditch and the agricultural fields portions of the cultural landscape.
-All efforts would be made to reduce the visibility of the station, including non-reflective surfaces and camouflage-type paint on instrument surfaces.
+All efforts would be made to reduce the visibility of the station, including non- reflective surfaces and camouflage-type paint on instrument surfaces.
 The specific locations would incorporate visual resource management considerations so that topography and vegetation would screen the equipment as much as possible.
 Including the flume, the monitoring devices are the minimum size and location necessary to monitoring the site and providing information that could aid the protection and maintenance of the cultural landscape.